|

 Much controversy

-exists over his breeding, and the General Stud Book notes, in 1827, that
+exists over the breeding of the Godolphin Arabian and the General Stud Book notes, in 1827, that

 his portrait suggests he was a Barb, although no mention of this

 was made in 1791.
-As Prior points out, the three people who knew the
+As Mr Prior points out, the three people who knew the

 veterinary surgeon William Osmer, always called him an Arabian [Early